-The best available data does not indicate that sea level rise is currently influencing sand dune phacelia, and it is unknown how changes in sea levels may have affected the species in the past.
-However, because sea level rise is expected to increase in the future with climate change, and near-shore species could be affected by sea level rise and associated erosion and storm surge (IPCC 2014, p.
+The best available data do not indicate that sea level rise is currently influencing sand dune phacelia, and it is unknown how changes in sea levels may have affected the species in the past.
+However, because sea level rise is expected to increase in the future with climate change, and near-shore species could be affected by sea level rise and associated erosion and storm surge (Intergovernmental Panel on Climate Change (IPCC) 2014, p.
 67), we consider the impact of projected sea level rise on sand dune phacelia in our analysis of future conditions.